plun1331/PyPixel/README.md

 You can find some examples [in our documentation](https://pypixel.readthedocs.io/en/latest/examples.html)

 # Changelog
+## 0.1.9
+- Added support for the `/resources/achievements` endpoint.
+- Added a kwarg to bypass API key validation.
+- Added this changelog to the documentation.
+- A few other changes that can be found in the docs.

 ## 0.1.8a
 - The module will now return `None` instead of having the value simply be missing.